bastian-pnptc/expo5/index.md

   signature: true
 corporates:
   content: >
-    STARTUP AUTOBAHN is all about collaboration and open-innovation.
+    STARTUP AUTOBAHN is all about collaboration and open innovation.
 Our success is based on the tremendous participation of all partners working in conjunction to reach a single goal — to create a future we'd all would like to be part of.

     We are not a single corporation trying to innovate ourself but rather a heterogenous family who took the chance and started to learn from each other and from projects all around the globe.